flexera-public/policy_templates/README_META_POLICIES.md

   # Combined incident with all of the data from the child incidents.
   # Replace RESOURCE_NAMES in the summary_template with the resources the specific child policy
   # would be reporting on.
 For example, AWS Old Snapshots.

+  # Note: If child policy raises multiple incidents, be sure to put multiple incidents here too.
+  # In those cases, modify js_child_incidents_combined to return an object instead of a list
+  # with each key containing the list specific to that particular incident type.
+  # {{ len data }} in the summary_template, the check statement, and the export do statement
+  # should also be modified accordingly.
   validate $ds_child_incidents_combined do
     summary_template "Consolidated Incident: {{ len data }} RESOURCE_NAMES Found"
     escalate $esc_email